-Blood in the urine and feces may be also seen, often in the last stages.
-Bleeding can also occur internally, causing the dog to become weak, lose appetite and have pale gums.
+Blood in the urine and feces may be also be visible, often in the last stages.
+Bleeding can also occur internally, causing the dog to become weak, lose his appetite, and have pale gums.

-Seizures, nervousness, anxiety, impaired movement and paralysis may be other symptoms.
-Upon ingesting bromethalin, fluids accumulate in the brain causing neurological signs causing paralysis, muscle tremors and seizures.
+Seizures, nervousness, anxiety, impaired movement, and paralysis may be other symptoms.
+Upon ingesting bromethalin, fluids accumulate in the brain causing neurological signs that may lead to paralysis, muscle tremors, and seizures.

-Dogs that ingest cholecalciferol-containing rodenticides will develop symptoms of the gastro-intestinal tract such as vomiting, diarrhea, loss of appetite, constipation.
+Dogs that ingest cholecalciferol-containing rodenticides will develop symptoms of the gastrointestinal tract, such as vomiting, diarrhea, loss of appetite, and/or constipation.

 Thirst and increased urination may be present as well when the kidneys are involved.

-In such a case, ask your vet to run a clotting profile.
+In such case, ask your vet to run a clotting profile.
 This will determine if your dog's blood can clot properly or if there are issues.
 In the case of anticoagulant rat poison, there is fortunately an antidote if vet attention is sought on time.
-Because vitamin K1 is responsible for the production of blood clotting factors, it is the antidote of choice for rat poisoning.
+Because vitamin K1 is responsible for the production of blood clotting factors, it is the antidote of choice for anticoagulants.